tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 ## Welcome

-XTalk languages make it easy to turn your concepts, ideas or designs into powerful applications.
+xTalk languages make it easy to turn your concepts, ideas or designs into powerful applications.
 You can create desktop, Internet, database and network applications.
 The Development environment includes a complete graphical user interface builder toolkit, as well as the tools you need to produce faceless or